Skip to content

 Two buttons.
 The first reveals the log directory in your file manager (Finder on macOS, the system handler on Linux/Windows).
 The second copies the path to your clipboard — useful for pasting into a bug report.

 When investigating a specific subsystem, use a per-domain RUST_LOG filter rather than turning every domain up to trace.
+RUST_LOG is honored verbatim, so it can still enable dependency targets when you deliberately need them.
 Every event in Claudette is emitted under a claudette::<domain> target:

 Terminal window